mstksg/inCode/copy/entries/monad-plus-1.md

 containing a list.

 In the context of MonadPlus, it would be turning a list of Success/Failures into a succesful or failed list.
+It builds a succesful/failed list.

-Knowing what we know now, if any part of the building process is a failure, the entire thing is a failure.
+From what we have learned, if any part of that building process is a failure, the entire thing is necessarily a failure.
 This is reflected in `sequence`:

 ~~~haskell
 λ: sequence [Just 1, Just 4, Just 6]